radfordm-osu/radfordm-osu.github.io/valvevr/ui/main-menu/readme.md

 2- Open the scene and then open Build Settings.
 Press 'Add Open Scenes' to add the scene to the list.
 This only needs to be done once per scene.

-Optional - To give the scene an icon, add a PNG image named 'icon' to the scene folder created in step 1.
+Optional - To give the scene an icon in the main menu, add a PNG image named 'icon' to the scene folder created in step 1.
 In the inspector, change the TEXTURE TYPE field to 'Sprite (2D and UI)' then select 'Apply'.

+Once these steps are completed, the scene will automatically be added to the scenarios list when a the application is run.

 ## Public Methods
-The public methods of MainMenuCanvas

 ### NextPage():
 Displays the next scenarios on the menu (up to 3).
 If the last page is currently shown, it loads the first page.
+Called on the pressing of the down arrow in the scenes menu.

 ### LastPage():
 Displays the last scenarios on the menu (up to 3).
 If the first page is currently shown, it loads the last page.
+Called on the pressing of the up arrow in the scenes menu.

-### openScene(string scene_name):
+### OpenScene(string scene_name):
 Opens a the scene with the given name.
+Called on the pressing of the play button on a scene.

 ### OpenScenesMenu():
-Displays the scnario selection menu
+Displays the scnario selection menu.
+Called when the scenarios button is pressed.

 ### OpenMainMenu:
-Displays the default main Menu.
+Displays the default main menu.
+Called when returning to the main menu.

 ### OpenOptionsMenu():
 Opens the settings menu.
+Called when opening the settings menu.
 More on this [here](/valvevr/ui/settings).

 ### EnablePointers():
 Enables laser pointers when the scene is started.
-More on these [here](/valvevr/ui/laser-pointers).
+More on this [here](/valvevr/ui/laser-pointers).